Congrats, you've decided to buy a drum. Double congrats, you've found a crash course on how to buy the best djembe.

 There are several well-known producers of high quality fiberglass djembes.

-Drum companies such as Pearl and Remo have been producing them for decades.
+Drum companies such as Remo have been producing them for decades.
 A few other names to look out for are LP, Meinl and X8.

 Each brand has different features, pros and cons and prices.
 Finding the best djembe brand is therefore a matter of preference.